bsnes-emu/bsnes/docs/interface/common.md

 by selecting it and clicking the "Select" button in the bottom-right.
 Double-clicking
-or selecting and pressing Enter don't work, they just switch to viewing the conents of that folder.
+or selecting and pressing Enter don't work, they just switch to viewing the contents of that folder.

 The "Cancel" button in the bottom-right closes the filesystem browser without selecting anything.